9 Tips for Testing Blood Sugar

 - Exercising regularly

-- Staying informed is important for safety, health and happiness.
+Remember, staying informed is important for safety, health and happiness on your diabetes journey.